 Men traditionally wear boutonnieres (placed on their left lapel, over their heart).
 You might opt for a boutonniere-style floral as an alternative to a corsage for loved ones like your grandmother, as well.

-A canape is typically a cracker or puff pastry topped with something savory, but the term can be used interchangeable for small bites, hors d'oeuvres, and apps served before dinner.
-No matter what you decide to serve during cocktail hour, we suggest you take a lesson from the true canape and make each dish bite-size.
+A canapé is typically a cracker or puff pastry topped with something savory, but the term can be used interchangeably for small bites, hors d'oeuvres, and apps served before dinner.
+No matter what you decide to serve during cocktail hour, we suggest you take a lesson from the true canapé and make each dish bite-size.

 Floral arrangements on reception tables are called centerpieces.
-Unsurprisingly, they fill the "center" of the table, and set the tone of the night's decor.
-While vessels and vases are typical filled with blooms, they don't have to be.
-We love seeing couples experiment with fruit, greenery—or even just candlelight!
+Unsurprisingly, they fill the "center" of the table and set the tone of the night's decor.
+While vessels and vases are typically filled with blooms, they don't have to be.
+We love seeing couples experiment with fruit, greenery—or even just candlelight.

-No, it’s not for your phone!
-In wedding context, a charger is a larger plate that is used as the base of a place setting, essentially taking the place of a placemat.
+No, it’s not for your phone.
+In the context of weddings, a charger is a larger plate that is used as the base of a place setting, essentially taking the place of a placemat.
 Plated courses are placed on top of the charger, which can also be removed before the serving of the main course if you prefer.